Our wood power plants

 The SynCraft biochar has convinced us regarding quality and price.
 This biochar ist especially used by our customers in the area of liquid manure stabilization, as litter for stables and as an additive for pet food due to healthy reasons.

 In a wood power plant a firm, dry, biogenic fuel, as for example wood chips, is first converted into a gaseous fuel and then in an gas engine into electricity and heat by means of thermochemical processes.

-The technology of SYNCRAFT® bases on a staged co-current fixed-bed gasifier but the actual gasification reactor is operated against gravity as beside diagram shows.
+The technology of SYNCRAFT bases on a staged co-current fixed-bed gasifier but the actual gasification reactor is operated against gravity as shown in the diagram above.
 Crucial in this unique setup is the separation of forces with in the fixed-bed.
 While in traditional fixed-bed reactors both forces are directed downward and thus increasing compaction over time is unavoidable, these two forces are opposite in a floating-fixed-bed reactor.
 With this small but subtle difference the charcoal bed in the gasifier is always perfectly loosened, no matter how fine or how structured the wood chips previously have been.
 In addition, stones and nails can be easily removed at the foot of the floating-fixed-bed reactor because of its upward operation.

-Without storage and dryer about 10% of the electricity produced is consumed by the plant itself.
-The main power consumers are the gasification air blower, the air compressor, and the cooling water pump of the gas engine.
+Without the dryer, about 10 % of the electricity produced is consumed by the plant itself.
+The main electricity consumers are the gasification air blower, the air compressor, as well as the cooling water pumps of the gas engine.

 The charcoal produced is a valuable raw material for both agriculture and industry.
 Some applications are: soil additive, manure stabilisation, barbecue charcoal, etc.